 10 Mistakes You Will Make as a Fresher in UNN.
 Information is power.
 Learn what life in UNN is like so as to avoid unnecessary mistakes.
 Learn how to cope in UNN and how to survive in UNN as a new student.

 If you take your time to read this, you will be just fine for your first year in Nigeria’s only University.

 Making mistakes is all part of the freshers’ experience.
-But your life will be a whole lot easier if you know the pitfalls lying ahead.
+However, your life will be a whole lot easier if you know the pitfalls lying ahead.
 I’m a third year student in the den and I’ve come to learn that the ‘lions and lionesses’ you hear in the den are not actually the students; they are real lions in the form of tough courses, tough lecturers, tough rents, tough problems and even tough weather.
-You get to become a proper lion/lioness when you finally overcome all these.
+So you get to become a proper lion/lioness when you finally overcome all these.